 Finding: While testing credit card transactions, we noted several charges that lacked supporting documentation.
 We also noted that general ledger coding for each charge was not listed on the statement nor was formal review and approval of charges documented on the statement.
+During 2015, we noted that two months of expenses were outstanding as the previous month's statement balance was not paid in full.

 Recommendation: We recommend that supporting invoices or receipts be maintained for all credit card charges and evidence of management review be documented on the monthly credit card statements.
 In addition, we recommend that general ledger coding based on the nature of the supporting documentation be noted on the credit card statement next to each respective charge.
+We also recommend that the full statement balance be paid each month.